Healthy Roasted Acorn Squash

 With simple ingredients like oil, salt and pepper, you can enjoy the natural flavors of acorn squash.
 My Healthy Roasted Acorn Squash recipe will walk you through step by step instructions until you reach golden brown perfection.

-Healthy Roasted Acorn Squash Recipe:
+Healthy Roasted Acorn Squash Recipe

 Vegetables are my favorite part of any meal.
 Often times, I skip the meat and eat double the portion of vegetables.
 And it’s no secret that my favorite preparation method is roasting.
-I love roasted cauliflower, zucchini, brussel sprouts, asparagus and my new favorite is this simple acorn squash recipe.

-How to Roast Acorn Squash Slices:
+How to Roast Acorn Squash Slices

 2. Slice into 1/4 inch slices.